JuliaPlots/PlotDocs.jl/docs/src/SeriesTypes/contour.md

 contour(x, y, z, fill=true)
 ```

-Another way is to use the function `contourf`, along with its mutating version `contourf!`.
-With filled contour plots,
+Another way is to use the function `contourf`, along with its mutating version `contourf!`:
-the attribute `clabels` does not apply.

 ```@example contour
 contourf(x, y, z, levels=20, color=:turbo)